yiransheng/basic_rs/README.md

 Here are the results:

 ```
-interpreter:pi.bas      time:   [745.17 us 748.59 us 752.91 us]
+interpreter:pi.bas      time:   [491.20 us 491.86 us 492.80 us]

-extern:pi.py            time:   [214.18 us 217.63 us 221.79 us]
+extern:pi.py            time:   [202.06 us 203.38 us 205.06 us]

-extern:pi.js            time:   [18.813 ns 19.191 ns 19.649 ns]
+extern:pi.js            time:   [19.374 ns 19.605 ns 19.869 ns]

-rust:pi                 time:   [5.0268 us 5.0673 us 5.1122 us]
+rust:pi                 time:   [296.27 ps 296.78 ps 297.42 ps]
 ```

-It is only 3~4 times slower than `python`, and ~150 times slower than native `rust` implementation.

-There are some minor penalties to node and js versions due to communicating via stdin/stdout.
-However, the pattern still holds if iteration is increased from 1000 to 1000_000 and without IO barrier (Note nodejs version is faster than rust, as V8 JIT is particularly good for this type of code).
+It is only 2.5 times slower than `python`.
+Nodejs is four magnitude (10000 times compared to python) faster, and `rust` (with `target-cpu = "native"`) is pretty much on a different level.
+There are some minor penalties to node and python versions due to communicating via stdin/stdout.
+However, the pattern still holds if iteration is increased from 1000 to 1000_000 and without IO barrier.